mitchell-lang/docs/README.md

 ## Mitchell Library Documentation

-The Mitchell library documentation is available at [GitHub](mitchell_lib_doc.md).
+The Mitchell library documentation is available [here](mitchell_lib_doc.md).
 If something is missing from the documentation, you find an error, or have a suggestion on how to improve the documentation, let us know in the SDH Mitchell evaluation Slack channel.

-Mitchell has access to the
+Mitchell includes the
 [Standard Basis Library](http://sml-family.org/Basis/index.html)
 of Standard ML and some of the libraries of the
 [MLton compiler](http://www.mlton.org/MLtonStructure).

 ## Targeting Mitchell to Hardware Accelerators

-There is functionality in the Basis Library, such as network access, that will work in the evaluation environment, but that will not cross-compile to the architecture that Mitchell is intended to target.
+There is functionality in the Standard Basis Library, such as network access, that will work in the evaluation environment, but that will not cross-compile to the architecture that Mitchell is intended to target.

 So that you can write programs that read input from disk, we have left this functionality in place.
 However, please keep all of your IO in one place in your